Operation Flipper: 10–14/15 November

 On 10 November, carried Keyes, Captain Robin Campbell, Lieutenant Roy Cooke and 25 men. transported Laycock, Captain Glennie, Lieutenant David Macbeth Sutherland and 25 men from Alexandria.

 On the night of 14/15 November 1941, Keyes' detachment landed on the beach of Khashm al-Kalb (The Dog's Nose), guided by two-man Special Boat Section (SBS) teams in folboats (folding canoes).
 The beach lay near a place known as Hamama, some 250 mi behind Axis lines.
 Once ashore, they made contact with Haselden, delivered earlier by the Long Range Desert Group for reconnaissance.
 The weather deteriorated and Laycock's group had a much more difficult time getting ashore.
 Laycock and seven men landed but the rest were stranded on Talisman.
 With only 34 of the 59 men available, instead of four detachments attacking the targets, there were only to be three.

-Laycock remained at the rendezvous with three men to secure the beach, Keyes led his detachment of 25 men for the attack on Rommel's supposed headquarters, while Lieutenant Cooke took six men to destroy the communications facilities near Cyrene.
+Laycock remained at the rendez-vous with three men to secure the beach, Keyes led his detachment of 25 men for the attack on Rommel's supposed headquarters, while Lieutenant Cooke took six men to destroy the communications facilities near Cyrene.
 Haselden's detachment completed its mission and was picked up by the LRDG.